MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-ADReplAccount.md

 # Get-ADReplAccount

 ## SYNOPSIS
-Reads one or more accounts through the DRSR protocol, including secret attributes.
+Reads one or more accounts through the MS-DRSR protocol, including secret attributes.

 ## SYNTAX